chocolateboy/jquery-highlighter/README.md

 If not supplied, it defaults to a function which returns the value of the item's `id` attribute.
 If the ID is not defined, a TypeError is raised.

-All IDs are encrypted before being read from or written to the cache to avoid exposing private information.
+All IDs are encrypted before being written to the cache to avoid exposing private information.

 #### item